Thank you for visiting my website! I’m Olivia, a PhD candidate at UC San Diego, Rady School of Management.

-Developing an Intervention to Improve Creative Performance by 16%.
-My dissertation examines how physiological stress (e.g., a racing heart) can improve creativity, while psychological stress (e.g., negative self-talk) harms it.
-I found that a reappraisal intervention, which reframes stress as beneficial, improves creative performance by 16%, whereas other stress management strategies were less effective because they reduced both helpful and harmful stress.
+Reappraisal Interventions Improve Creativity by 16%.
+I found that a reappraisal intervention, which reframes stress as beneficial, improves creative performance by 16%, whereas other regulation strategies were less effective because they reduced both helpful and harmful stress.

-Strategies to Improve How Others Feel.
-Effectively managing others' emotions is a core skill in the workplace.
-Yet, scientific research on this is surprisingly limited.
-My work in Affective Science found that cognitively reframing a conversation partner’s situation—rather than simply listening—improves their well-being and is perceived as validating and supportive.
+Strategies to Effectively Change Others’ Emotions.
+Effectively regulating others' emotions is a core skill at work.
+Yet, research on this is surprisingly limited.
+My work in Affective Science found that reappraising a conversation partner’s situation—rather than simply listening—effectively improves their emotions and is perceived as compassionate.
 This work challenges conventional wisdom on how we should respond to others’ emotions.

 AOM’s MOC Best Symposium Award 2024